- 2

 Chocolate and orange go together like peas in a pod, but at Erbology we like to put our own stamp on things.
 If it’s possible, we think that the orange-sea buckthorn-chocolate combo might even beat the original!

-For those who haven’t tried it before, sea buckthorn has a tart, citrus flavor.
-Considering it happily grows in cold, rainy places like Britain, its flavor - which carries the barest hints of pineapple - is surprisingly tropical.
+For those who haven’t tried it before, sea buckthorn has a tart, citrus flavour.
+Considering it happily grows in cold, rainy Britain, its flavour - which carries the barest hints of pineapple - is surprisingly tropical.

 Sea buckthorn absolutely loves citrus fruits, so the combination of tart sea buckthorn and sweet clementine is a match made in heaven.